-I love creating learning resources for kids.
+I love creating STEM learning resources for kids.
 This week I made an inexpensive, DIY balance and I’m going to show you how to make some for yourself.
 Don’t worry, it’s really pretty simple.
 This post contains some affiliate links.

 I recently attended an early childhood STEM training session where the presenter showed us how to make a simple balance with recyclable materials.
 I thought it was a great idea.
 To make your own you can hot glue a toilet paper tube onto the bottom of the shoe box lid.
 Easy Peasy!
 Kids can use the cardboard balance to experiment with rocks or other small manipulatives to help them begin to understand concepts weight.

 Here is what I used to create my balances.